Ashland, Oregon: History

 In 1908, the Women's Civic Improvement Club petitioned for the creation of community space along Ashland Creek, which became Ashland Canyon Park.
 The discovery of lithia water near Emigrant Lake around the same time led to a plan to establish a mineral spa at the park.
 Voters approved bonds to pay for the project, which included piping the mineral water from its source to Ashland.
 The town engaged John McLaren, landscape architect of San Francisco's Golden Gate Park, to design the park, renamed Lithia Springs Park, later shortened to Lithia Park.
 Although the park was popular, the mineral spa plans proved too expensive for local taxpayers and were abandoned in 1916.
 Meanwhile, entrepreneurs took to bottling and selling mineral waters from the area's springs.

-During the Fourth of July celebration in 1935, Angus L. Bowmer arranged the first performances of what would become the Oregon Shakespeare Festival.
-The festival has grown since then, and has become an award-winning and internationally known regional theater company.
+During the Fourth of July celebration in 1935, Angus L. Bowmer arranged the first performances of what would become the annual Oregon Shakespeare Festival.

 Ashland was a sundown town at least until World War II.

 Many of Ashland's historic buildings have been preserved and restored.
 The city has 59 individual structures and four historic districts (Downtown District, Siskiyou-Hargadine District, Railroad District, Skidmore Academy District) on the National Register of Historic Places.
 The structures include the Enders Building (home of the Columbia Hotel), which from 1910 to 1928 contained the largest mercantile establishment between Sacramento and Portland.
 Some of Ashland's houses built before 1900 are: the Orlando Coolidge House (1875), the Isaac Woolen House (1876), the W. H. Atkinson House (1880), the John McCall House (1883), the Nils Ahlstrom House (1888), the H. B. Carter House (1888), and the Colonel William H. Silsby House (1896).
 The E. V. Carter House (built in 1909) is in a remarkably good state of preservation.